 Acupuncture is generally considered safe when performed by an experienced, well-trained practitioner using sterile needles.
 Occasionally bleeding bruising or soreness may occur at the insertion sites.
 However, with a good acupuncturist, the risk can be reduced to minimal and usually no damage to your body.

 Safety is the first priority at Almond Wellness Centre Acupuncture Chinese medicine clinics.
 All of our acupuncturists are well trained fully qualified and experienced practitioners.

-Do we re-use the needles?
+Do you re-use the needles?

 Our acupuncturists are fully qualified, conscientious practitioners.
 We follow strictly infectious control procedure in the clinic.